gchq/gaffer-doc/docs/user-guide/apis/rest-api.md

 ## Querying a Graph

-If you wish to just query to get some information about the graph instance such as, what schema it is using or what available Operations it has then, there should already be `GET` endpoints to do that.
+If you wish to just query to get some information about the graph instance such as what schema it is using or what available Operations it has then there should already be `GET` endpoints to do that.
 Executing any of these `GET` requests will simply 'get' you some information, however they may be of limited use for a user.